elazar/resume/README.md

 # Matthew Turland

-* Based in New Orleans, LA
+* Based in New Orleans, Louisiana
+* Not currently available for opportunities requiring relocation
 * [me@matthewturland.com](mailto:me@matthewturland.com)
 * [matthewturland.com](https://matthewturland.com)

 ## Background

-I'm a **web developer**, **author**, **speaker**, and **mentor** with a passion for contributing to awesome software that enriches the lives of others.
+I'm a **software engineer**, **author**, **speaker**, and **mentor** with a passion for contributing to awesome software that enriches the lives of others and helping software engineers be better at what they do.

-I started writing internet software in 2001, primarily using PHP and JavaScript.
-I've also occasionally dabbled with other languages such as Java, Python, and Ruby.
+Most of my recent experience is as a senior individual contributor or team lead for PHP-based backend services.

+## Skills

+* Languages: PHP, JavaScript/Node, Python, SQL
+* Frameworks: Slim, Symfony, Laravel, Express, Flask
+* Databases: MySQL/MariaDB, Redis, PostgreSQL, Mongo
+* Testing: PHPUnit, Mocha, Jest
+* Infrastructure: AWS, Docker, Kubernetes

 ## Experience